mail us | mail this page

 Tech Stuff - Survival Guides

 We forget stuff - frequently.
-These survival guides are meant as quick and dirty overviews of various open-source software that we use on both Linux and FreeBSD and depending on the software - occasionally on Windows.
-While some may call this kind of thing a cheat-sheet we prefer the term survival guide since it plays to our sense of drama and in more than a couple of instances it was no exaggeration.
+These survival guides are meant as quick (some of them are pretty long) and dirty (no smut) overviews of various, mostly open-source, software that we use on both Linux and FreeBSD and, depending on the software, occasionally on Windows.
+While some may call this kind of thing a cheat-sheet we prefer the term survival guide since it plays to our sense of the dramatic and on more than one occasion was only a modest exaggeration.

-If this stuff is useful - print the page and save our bandwidth.
+If this stuff is useful - we will all be very happy.
 If it is not useful - well that's just too bad.
 Though if we do miss something obvious you could drop us an email.

-The general style of each guide is to describe the basic functions - locations, logging, configuration files, basic commands and the occasional weird stuff and then link more detailed sources where appropriate.
+The general style of each guide is to describe the basic functions - locations, logging, configuration files, basic commands and the occasional weird stuff (it seemed important at the time) and then link to more detailed sources where appropriate.

-Cron Scheduling a task seems to be a simple enough process - but quickly gets real confusing 'cos of all the features and options.
-For FreeBSD and Linux (Fedora Core).
+Cron Scheduling a task seems to be a simple enough process - but it quickly gets real confusing 'cos of all the features and options.
+Covers FreeBSD and Linux (Fedora Core).

-Cryptography Overviews and tutorial material on Cryptography, Authentication, Authorization, Hashes, Digest, MAC, digital signatures and other eye-popping stuff.
+Cryptography Overviews and tutorial material on Cryptography, Authentication, Authorization, Hashes, Digests, MAC, digital signatures and other eye-popping, headache inducing stuff.
+But not a drop of Math on the page.

 MySQL The ever popular MYSQL.
-Good Database software but operationally confusing.
+Good Database software but operationally a bit confusing.
 IOHO.
+Pretty long in the tooth page these days.
+We don't keep it updated.
+Moved on to newer SQL pastures.

 Postfix Postfix SMTP Agent.
-We use in combination with Dovecot as the Mail agent.
+We use Postfix in combination with Dovecot as the Mail agent (with Squirrelmail for web mail access).
 Includes configuring virtual_mailbox_domains, virtual_alias_domains, TLS, spamassasin, amavis, greylisting, spf, piping mail to scripts and some UCE controls.

 sed Sed is incredibly useful and brutally complex.
 Some notes on its uses and links to other material on our page introducing regular expressions.